MhmRhm/asio-recipes/README.md

 cd vcpkg && ./bootstrap-vcpkg.sh
 ```

-At this point, you can proceed with a trial-and-error approach.
+At this point, you may proceed with a trial-and-error approach.
 This template
 includes a `CMakePresets.json` file with predefined workflows.
 To get started,
 run the following command and review the output.
 If any packages are missing,
 install them, clean the build directory, and try again.